cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/cloudflare-challenges.md

 - The visitor's IP address has shown suspicious behavior online (as tracked by [Project Honeypot](http://www.projecthoneypot.org/search_ip.php)).
 - The website owner has blocked the country associated with the visitor's IP address.
-- The visitor's actions have activated a [firewall rule](/firewall/) enabled by the website owner.
+- The visitor's actions have activated a [WAF custom rule](/waf/custom-rules/) or a firewall rule enabled by the website owner.

 If the visitor passes the challenge, their request is allowed.
 If they fail, the request will be blocked.